Making your benefits work for you: A step-by-step guide02.02.21

 Benefex survey of 250 benefits and reward leaders

-With more than 20 years experience in the UK employee benefits market, Charlotte joined Benefex in 2019 as Head of Proposition.
+With more than 20 years experience in the UK employee benefits market, Charlotte joined Benefex in 2019 as Head of Proposition and was promoted to VP of Customer Delivery in 2022.
 Charlotte believes that the changing landscape of the workforce driven by both technology and social developments means now is the time for organisations to review how they can better connect with their employees to maximise engagement and productivity in an increasingly competitive market.